RichardAdhika22/personal_website/README.md

 - [Deployment](#deployment)

 ## 🧐 About <a name = "about"></a>
-My personal website to showcase my project and experience using REACT in Typescript.
+This is my personal website, made using ReactJS, JavaScript, TailWind CSS, and ThreeJS.
+I deployed the website using GitHub service..
 Here is the link to [my website](https://richardadhika22.github.io/personal_website/)

 ## 🏁 Getting Started <a name = "getting_started"></a>